 Strengthening Midwifery Services with UNFPA

-In collaboration with the United Nations Population Fund (UNFPA) , the International Confederation of Midwives (ICM) will deliver a broad range of initiatives that will further contribute to the professionalisation of midwifery globally and strengthen ICM's member associations locally and regionally.
+Working with the United Nations Population Fund (UNFPA), ICM has set out to deliver a broad range of initiatives designed to further contribute to the professionalisation of midwifery globally and strengthen ICM’s member associations (MAs) both locally and regionally, focusing on advocacy, education, respectful maternity care and quality midwifery consulting services.

 Quality Midwifery Education